addr2data/webinar-01/README.rst

 	+ Outbound rules control the outgoing traffic from your instance.

-- You can specify allow rules only.
+- You only specify allow rules (implicit deny all)

+- Security groups are stateful

+    + If an outbound request is allowed, then the response is allowed, regardless of inbound security group rules.

+    + If an inbound request is allowed, then the response is allowed, regardless of outbound rules

 - A newly created security group, has no inbound rules.